-Recorded crime figures published in Safer Blaenau Gwent Partnership Strategic Assessment 2008-2009 show that the ward of Abertillery has high levels of violent crime and criminal damage and crime and disorder on a Sunday which relates to drinking habits.
+Recorded crime figures published in Safer Blaenau Gwent Partnership Strategic Assessment 2008-2009 show that Brynmawr had higher levels of motor vehicle crime and violent crime.
+Nantyglo was a hotspot for theft of motor vehicle and vehicle interference and burglary in buildings other than dwellings.